 Skip to content

 Our office is located in the back of AS Main in the Multicultural Center.
 If you enter the MCC from the door closest to Corwin Pavilion, you walk past the staircase, take a left turn, walk down the hall up to the Associated Students Main Office front desk.

-Can I make an appointment?
+How can I make an appointment?

+Skip to content